 Viewing Options

-In addition to watching the ceremony in person, the fall Undergraduate Commencement ceremony will be broadcast live on the Commencement homepage starting at 9:25 a.m.
+In addition to watching the ceremony in person, the Spring Undergraduate Commencement ceremony will be broadcast live on the Commencement homepage starting at 7:25 p.m.
+This live stream will also be shown in the Tate Theater which is an indoor, air-conditioned space near the stadium and can accommodate 500 guests on a first come, first served basis.

 Eligibility

-For general information regarding graduation requirements, please consult the UGA Bulletin.
-To ensure that all the requirements for graduation have been met, students should check with their school or college.
-Students should check their progress via DegreeWorks.
+For general information regarding graduation requirements, consult the UGA Bulletin.
+To ensure that you have met all the requirements for graduation, check with a degree program specialist in the dean’s office of your school or college.
+You should also be checking your progress via DegreeWorks.
 All undergraduates must apply to graduate for the semester in which they will take their last course(s) toward their graduation requirements using the graduation application in Athena.

 Graduate Recognition